slerman12/BrokenWisdoms-V2-in-progress/New-Draft.md

 And so we left.
 I didn’t leave healed, but the shaman was genuine in reinforcing hope for us regarding the unknown abilities of the doctors in America.
 The shaman may have also spoken of demons, attempting to rid me of them—perhaps successfully—though he could do nothing for the eczema.

-My mom recounted this memory [in an interview recently](link to interview).
+My mom recounted these memories [in an interview recently](link to interview).